LarisaPicco/LarisaPicco/README.md

 <h1 align="center"> Hi!
 I'm Larisa ✨ </h1>

 -  🙋🏻‍♀️ Hi, I’m Larisa Picco, from Argentina. <br>
--  📸 I'm a amateur photographer, and I'm currently a Web Developer. <br>
+-  📸 I'm a amateur photographer, illustrator and I'm currently a Web Developer. <br>
 -  💻 I can handle HTML, CSS, JS and PL/SQL. <br>
 -  あ My hobbies are taking wildlife shots, drawing and I spend most of my time learning languages <br>
 -  ⚙️ I would love to collaborate on your next project, designing and creating your website in the most efficient way as possible <br>